obiwac/git-atelier/README.md

 ## Notes

 - Do break consistency by not adding dots at the end of commands, even if they're in a sentence.
 It can confuse people so the consistency isn't worth it.
+- Don't introduce `--allow-empty` even for the commits intended to signal to the server to move to the next exercise, it just confuses people.